misyltoad/d9vk/README.md

-# DXVK
+# D9VK

-A Vulkan-based translation layer for Direct3D 10/11 which allows running 3D applications on Linux using Wine.
+A Vulkan-based translation layer for Direct3D 9 (based on [DXVK](https://github.com/doitsujin/dxvk)) which allows running d3d9 applications on Linux using Wine.

-For the current status of the project, please refer to the [project wiki](https://github.com/doitsujin/dxvk/wiki).

 ## How to use
-In order to install a DXVK package obtained from the [release](https://github.com/doitsujin/dxvk/releases) page into a given wine prefix, run the following commands from within the DXVK directory:
+In order to install a D9VK package obtained from the [release](https://github.com/Joshua-Ashton/d9vk) page (or [build page](https://git.froggi.es/joshua/d9vk/-/jobs) which will give you the latest version from `master`) into a given wine prefix, run the following commands from within the D9VK directory:

 ```
 export WINEPREFIX=/path/to/.wine-prefix